Jisan-Dev/40daysJS_TapaScript/Day-03/task.md

 ## 2. Do you have a Driving License?

 Let's check if you are eligible to get a driving license.
-The eligibility to get a driving licence is 18 years.
+The eligibility to get a driving license is 18 years.

 - [ ] Manage `age` as a variable.
-- [ ] Check if the age is elligible for a driving license and print it on the console accordingly.
+- [ ] Check if the age is eligible for a driving license and print it on the console accordingly.

 ## 3. Calculate CTC with a Bonus